icub-tech-iit/documentation/README.md

 You can leverage on the following Cloud IDE's to quickly get a testing platform where to try out how the documentation is rendered.

 ### [Gitpod](https://www.gitpod.io)
 First off, sign up for Gitpod using your GitHub credentials.
 You'll have 50 hours/month of free usage on public repositories.
+Also, remember to visit the [Gitpod Access Control](https://gitpod.io/access-control) to make sure that all GitHub options are ticked in.

 Then, install the [Gitpod browser extension](https://www.gitpod.io/docs/browser-extension).